 While understanding sex determination mechanisms is essential to understanding the evolution of sex chromosomes and the effects of the environment on genetic expression of sex (Mei & Gui, 2015), the ability to identify the sex of individual fish without lethal sampling provides a less invasive strategy for population level studies of wild fish—a crucial aspect for threatened and endangered species—and aquaculture management.
-Aquaculture management may utilize ESR strategies to produce desired sex ratios in captive colonies (Stelkens & Wedekind, 2010).

-Despite the State of California’s active monitoring of the wild delta smelt population abundance in distribution, the inability to identify the sex of fish at all life stages leaves an important metric of population dynamics unknown.
-Due to the mechanisms for sex determination varying between closely related species, an investigation into causative mechanisms and diagnostic markers must happen at the individual species level (Conover & Kynard, 2013; Devlin & Nagahama, 2002; Kobayashi et al., 2013; Mank & Avise, 2009; Nakamura et al., 1998; Volff, 2005).
+Despite the State of California’s active monitoring of the wild delta smelt population abundance and distribution, the inability to identify the sex of fish at all life stages leaves an important metric of population dynamics unknown.
+Because mechanisms for sex determination vary between closely related species, an investigation into causative mechanisms and a search for diagnostic markers must be performed at the individual species level (Conover & Kynard, 2013; Devlin & Nagahama, 2002; Kobayashi et al., 2013; Mank & Avise, 2009; Nakamura et al., 1998; Volff, 2005).